Pilgrimage for COP26

 Reimagining what it means to be ecological

-The system offers hope in this way, and although this is hard to hear, if things do worsen, we are part of a very grand cycle.
-We will be composted along with the potato peelings, sooner or later, ready to sprout again, so in the meantime, let our pledge be to do the best we can while we’ve still got time.
+The system we are part of offers hope in this way, and although it can be hard to hear, we can console ourselves that if things do worsen, we are participants in a very grand cycle.
+We will be composted along with the potato peelings, sooner or later, ready to sprout again, so in the meantime, let’s pledge to do the best we can while we’ve still got time.

 Today’s feather